 Wet AMD may also be called neovascular or exudative AMD.
 It occurs in about 1 in 10 cases.
 In wet AMD, in addition to the retinal pigment cells degenerating, fragile new blood vessels grow from the tiny blood vessels in the choroid into the macular part of the retina.
 These vessels tend to leak blood and fluid.
 This can damage the rods and cones and cause scarring in the macula, causing further vision loss.
 Wet AMD can cause distortion of your central vision, and causes severe visual loss over quite a short time - sometimes weeks or months.
 Very occasionally, if there is a bleed (haemorrhage), this visual loss can occur suddenly, within hours or days.

 If you develop wet AMD (see below) in one eye the risk of developing wet AMD in the second eye is about 1 in 4.

 Various systems exist to classify AMD.
-Both wet and dry AMD are further classified as early, intermediate or advanced, according to the degree of damage to the macula.
+Both wet and dry AMD can be classified as early, intermediate or advanced, according to the degree of damage to the macula.
 6 of every 10 cases of intermediate/advanced AMD are due to wet AMD.
 You may also see wet and dry AMD classified as early or late, and wet AMD as active or inactive.